What does BARB stand for?

 What are database 1 and database 2?

-BARB viewing data is collated into two databases; database 1 and database 2.
+BARB TV set viewing data are collated into two databases; database 1 and database 2.

 Database 1 contains the raw viewing statements for each home and individual in the BARB reporting panel for each day, together with all the classification details for each home and individual needed for reporting purposes.
 Analysis for any audience, including non-standard audiences, can be undertaken with data from database 1.
 The Lifestyle Insights Survey is analysed in conjunction with database 1.